 You’re now ready to start using the Keyword Planner.

-If you’re using the new AdWords interface, the Keyword Planner can be accessed by clicking of the little wrench at the top right hand corner.
+The Keyword Planner can be accessed by clicking on the “Tools” tab within your Google Ads account.
+It can be identified by the little wrench at the top right-hand corner.

 You’ll find the Keyword Planner button right under the “Planning” section.